Skip to content

 While the reasoning thread is in stasis, the system enters the state of Albedo (Purification):

-- A background Ghoul (ADR 14) executes the intent within an isolated Git branch in the
+1. A background Ghoul (ADR 14) executes the intent within an isolated Jujutsu workspace or change in the lab/ directory.

 3. The Ritual of Consecration (Reanimation)

-The moment of human choice is the site of Wavefunction Collapse.
-The Magus scries the Vision at the Altar (ADR 15), establishing identity via the Sigil (ADR 20).
+The moment of human choice is the site of ontological promotion collapse.
+The Magus scries the Vision at the Altar (ADR 15), with identity and scope established via the active Sigil context in Context (ADR 21).

 Consequences